 Maps of Mornington Peninsula Soils and Contours of the region

-Biosecurity in the Mornington Peninsula focusses on Phylloxera protocls and strongly encourages those in the industry to be aware of and to implement the following protocols.
+Biosecurity in the Mornington Peninsula focusses on Phylloxera protocols and strongly encourages those in the industry to be aware of and to implement the following protocols.
 Fopr those visiting the region please also be aware of the threat by Phylloxera...

 For those in the industry, please follow these links and print these important documents for your reference and distribution to others during harvest and throughout the year.

 The Mornington Peninsula is a PRZ (Phylloxera Risk Zone) as we are not defined to be with or without phylloxera.
 The rezoning program surveys aimed to declare Mornington Peninsula a PEZ (Phylloxera Exclusion Zone) commenced 8 January 2018.